raomingxian/payment/demo/src/main/resources/static/bower_components/flot/README.md

 Here, data is an array of data series and options is an object with settings if you want to customize the plot.
-Take a look at the examples for some ideas of what to put in or look at the [API reference](API.md).
-Here's a quick example that'll draw a line from (0, 0) to (1, 1):
+Take a look at the gfczs for some ideas of what to put in or look at the [API reference](API.md).
+Here's a quick gfcz that'll draw a line from (0, 0) to (1, 1):

 ```js